-The Azera offers a spacious ride with high-end amenities at a fair price.
-It is a family-friendly sedan with performance and style.
+If getting the most bang for your buck is more important than the name affixed to your next car’s trunk, the 2008 Hyundai Azera is for you.
+It offers a spacious ride with high-end amenities at a fair price.
+It’s a family-friendly sedan with performance and style.

 If you are going to be driving long distances a lot of the time, you may want to shop around.
 We found the ride quality and cabin noise to be among the lesser of the Azera’s many qualities.

-The SE model uses a suede-like seat surface that could pass for the real deal and is just as soft to the touch.
-The Limited Edition adds in plush leather seating surfaces and just the right aesthetic touches of wood trim.
+The 2008 Hyundai Azera GLS uses a suede-like seat-surface material that could pass for the real deal and is just as soft to the touch.
+The Limited Edition adds plush leather seating surfaces and just the right aesthetic touches of wood trim.
 The cabin is comfortably cozy but has a big, open feeling.
-The beige SE interior – beige-on-beige with unexciting vinyl – is not exactly stimulating, but the soft curved shapes of the dash are easy on the eyes and the controls are simple to understand and operate.
-The rear seat is roomy enough for three with a 40/60 split that pulls down easily.
+The beige interior — beige-on-beige with unexciting vinyl — is not exactly stimulating, but the soft curved shapes of the dash are easy on the eyes and the controls are simple to understand and operate.
+The rear seat is roomy enough for three, with a 40/60-split seatback that pulls down easily for additional storage.
 The trunk is huge, with enough room to accommodate a family’s worth of summer vacation luggage or a couple of sets of golf clubs.

-The Hyundai Azera has the kind of remarkable acceleration that can get you going quickly and easily.
+The 2008 Hyundai Azera equipped with the 3.8-liter engine has the kind of remarkable acceleration that can get you going quickly and easily.
 When we found ourselves in a sudden traffic jam on a bridge, the brakes were strong, sure and precise.
 The Azera also handled well in parking situations and was agile to maneuver.
 We thought the suspension, however, was a little bouncy and a little harsh, and the cabin had a bit too much noise.
-On the other hand, the visibility was excellent, the engine response terrific and we like the manual shift mode of the automatic.
+On the other hand, the visibility is excellent, engine response terrific and we like the manual-shift mode of the automatic.

-The Hyundai Azera SE equipped with a 3.8-liter V6 engine has a Manufacturer’s Suggested Retail Price (MSRP) of $25,195.
-The Azera Limited has an MSRP of $27,795, and with the Ultimate Package upgrade is $30,345.
+The 2008 Hyundai Azera GLS’ Manufacturer’s Suggested Retail Price (MSRP) starts around $25,000, while pricing for the Azera Limited starts just over $29,000.
+Add in the Ultimate Package upgrade with navigation and the price tops out around $32,000.
 Given its impressive content level, the Azera undercuts comparably-equipped sedans from Ford, Buick and Toyota by hundreds to thousands of dollars.
 Before you set out to purchase, be sure to check the Fair Purchase Price, which shows what consumers are currently paying in your area.
-The Azera is expected to hold good resale values, on par with the Ford Five-Hundred, but not as high as the Buick Lucerne, Toyota Avalon or Nissan Maxima.
+The Azera is expected to hold good resale values, on par with the Mercury Sable and Buick Lucerne but not as high as the Toyota Avalon or Nissan Maxima.

-The Azera SE’s impressive list of standard features includes a 3.8-liter DOHC V6 engine with 263 horsepower, five-speed automatic with SHIFTRONIC manual control, electronic stability control and traction control system.
+The Azera GLS’s impressive list of standard features includes a 3.3-liter DOHC V6 engine with 234 horsepower, five-speed automatic with SHIFTRONIC manual control, electronic stability control and traction control.
 Eight airbags, active front head restraints, LED tail and brake lamps and a six-speaker AM/FM/CD audio system with MP3 capability add to the mix.
-The Azera Limited includes 17-inch 10-spoke alloy wheels, leather-trimmed seating with heated front seats, wood trim on the steering wheel and a power rear sunshade.
+The Azera Limited receives a 3.8-liter V6, leather-trimmed seating with heated front seats, a power sunroof, 315-watt Infinity sound system with six-disc in-dash CD changer and 10 speakers, wood trim on the steering wheel and a power rear sunshade.

 StyleThe Hyundai Azera has lovely lines and a classy look.
 We like the performance of this vehicle.
 We know it’s not a sports car, but the engine has a sweet sound that perfectly matches its response.
 Power Rear SunshadeOne very interesting and thoughtful feature on the Limited Edition is the rear sunshade that automatically rolls up when the car is in reverse gear, so you can see what’s behind you.